processone/eturnal/README.md

 ## Feedback/Support

 Please use [our issue tracker][12] for bug reports and feature requests.
 Feel free to (ab)use it for usage questions as well.
+If you happen to be using [XMPP][13], you could also join our public channel `eturnal@conference.process-one.net`.

  [1]: https://eturnal.net/
  [2]: https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00